choyan/Faster-Start/README.md

 # Faster-Start

-Faster-Start is basically a start-up package to boost your work on a project.
-Downloading and getting all necessary files and setting them up for a small project is a bit lengthy task.
+Smaller projects take big time to set-up frameworks, libraries and so on.
+Faster-Start is basically a start-up package to boost your work on a project with some necessary libraries included.

 This project includes